chart10/UniRoute/milestones.md

 In order for us to feel comfortable inviting users to try our app we will need to implement the following features:

 - The user should be able to create a "schedule" of starting points and destinations.
-From the front page the user can click a button to qucikly generate a route based on the user's schedule for that day.
+From the front page the user can click a button to quickly generate a route based on the user's schedule for that day.
 - The user's schedule can be used to quickly generate a week-long itinerary of routes.
 - The main page will have a "news ticker" style component that will display a list of dynamicly called headlines related to weather, traffic, and public transit news
 - Integrate APIs related to electronic bikes and scooters into routes so that users can optionally locate nearby vehicles during on-foot travel.
 - Create a unique display for the interactive map that is visually distinct from the default Google map

-What features or additional engineering work will it take to get you to a project you’d be comfortable inviting other people to use?
-Users should be able to set a week long schedule of planned routes

 ## Stretch Features

 If we have extra time we would like to implement the following features:

-- Broaden the scope of the app to include transit API from at least one other University (e.g. Emory, Geogia Tech).
+- Broaden the scope of the app to include transit API from at least one other University (e.g. Emory, Georgia Tech).
 - Broaden the scope of the app to include transit API from one other University in a city besides Atlanta.

 ## Droppable Features